deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "As your medic—" BASEBALL began.

-Powell grabbed the front of BASEBALL's shirt…"I'm finishing.
+Powell grabbed the front of BASEBALL's shirt..."I'm finishing.
 This fookin' run." he snarled, pausing for emphasis, "If I have to fookin' HOP."

-"…Yes sir."
+"...Yes sir."

 Powell did exactly as he'd described, bouncing on his good leg to the edge of the trail and drawing his knife to cut the base of a thumb-thick branch from one of the hundreds of trees that had lined their trail.
 He tested his weight on it, then set off hobbling, pinching his nose to stop the bleeding and with two concerned pararescuemen exchanging worried glances in his shadow.